 I recognise historical precursors of that formulation both in Gestalt’s paradoxical here-and-now theory of change as well as traditional psychoanalytic notions of here-and-now mutative interpretations, but evolved further into a two-person psychology paradigm via the notion of enactment.
 The crucial addition is that we can attend to all of that now with the benefit of a full bodymind spectrum of awareness that includes the full range of pre-reflexive, spontaneous processes (usually considered ‘subliminal’ because of the the therapist’s own lack of embodiment, both as a person and as a practitioner, i.e. as a person and in role) as well as the full range of reflective processes (both mental and somatic).

 What follows from all this is that – as proposed by Larry – “the difference between communicating those emotions through physical touch as opposed to long distance forms of emotional communication such as facial expression, tone of voice, and body posture” simply lies in the therapist’s capacities for embodied presence WITHIN the enactment, and in how prepared, trained and supported they are to maintain pre-reflexive bodymind spaciousness for being both wounded and wounding.
 In closer proximity and in touch both the enactment of the wounding and the urge for transformation of the wounding become more charged and intense, but the paradoxical principle of transformation via enactment remains the same.

 One of the great obstacles to this recognition across the traditions is an idealising conception of touch as predominantly reparative.
-In my experience, differentiated bodymind awareness of ourselves and the other (as a capacity that can be further developed through training just as relational awareness can) allows us to gather the fragments of the enactment within touch in the same way that it is possible at a distance."
+In my experience, differentiated bodymind awareness of ourselves and the other (as a capacity that can be further developed through training just as relational awareness can be enhanced through practice) allows us to gather the fragments of the enactment within touch in the same way that it is possible at a distance.”